Particular/docs.particular.net/Content/NServiceBus/transports/comparison.md

 ### Resources:

-Temporary section that list all the external resources I ma using
+Temporary section that list all the external resources I am using

 Azure